 - Folks, this is just like Facebook, Google+ or Twitter, it’s not so interesting if you don’t mix and mingle.
 Find your friends and others who are sharing beautiful photos (which link to fun content) on the topics that interest you, then follow them.
 You won’t believe this, but I’ve already discovered (and met in person) a Montana neighbor just from following her pins about my new home, the Bitterroot Valley.

 - Choosing the option to link to your Facebook account will post pins onto your Facebook Timeline (the same goes for Twitter), which let’s your Facebook friends know that you are on Pinterest.
 They can even like your pins from Facebook.

 - Don’t worry about not understanding Pinterest—just call your daughter or daughter-in-law for advice.
 She’s probably already on there as this is a very popular social media platform with those women who are—uh—a bit younger.

 Would you like to connect with us on Pinterest?
 Look for My Itchy Travel Feet.
 So far, we have boards on road trips, national parks, American Southwest, cruise life, fun adventure ideas, our boomer travels and places we’d like to go, plus much more.
 We even encourage participation by inviting our readers to share their photos on some of our boards.

 Do you see that red and white Pin It button at the end of this post?
 It allows you to pin our photos to your boards.
 And that big red P in our sidebar also links to our Pinterest account so that you can follow us.

 Have we convinced you to join Pinterest?
 Are there other travel topics that you’d like to see us add to our boards?
-Post a comment to let us know.
-You’re also invited to post your Pinterest address in the comment section of this post so that we can follow you, too.
+Come join the conversation at the My Itchy Travel Feet page on Facebook.
+Or send us an email with your thoughts.